ShadowKitten7/Phoenix/README.md

 # Phoenix
-An IDE for Java, made with Java
+An IDE for Java, made with Java Swing